 Nursing homes and assisted living facilities are an important part of Wisconsin’s social infrastructure.
 They provide necessary care for individuals who can’t take care of themselves.
 Unfortunately, not all of these facilities provide excellent care; there are many instances of neglect and abuse in nursing homes and assisted living facilities in Madison and throughout Wisconsin.

+Choosing the right long-term care facility for your loved one can be a difficult decision.
+It’s hard to know what level of care is appropriate and ensure that the facility you choose will provide reliable care and support.
 At Boller & Vaughan, we focus on protecting the rights of those who have suffered neglectful or abusive actions at the hands of caregivers at nursing home facilities.
 We have the skills and knowledge to delve into the facts of your case, consider all available options, and advocate on your behalf.
 Our attorneys can help you pursue legal claims against negligent or abusive nursing homes and staff members.
 To schedule a free consultation with our Wisconsin nursing home neglect and abuse attorneys, call 608-268-0268 or contact us online.